joe-granick/zettelkasten_2/class/flashcards/Intro to CS Exam 1 Short Answer Problem 1a.md

 #flashcards/intro-to-cs/exam-1
-Q. Evaluate the following expressions.
+Evaluate the following expressions.
 Give the type and value of each
 | Expression                  | Type | Value |
 | --------------------------- | ---- | ----- |
 | `(8/3) + 2.0`               |      |       |